-- 1) Analysis of the internal consistency and quality of the design model. - 2) Analysis of consistency with the requirements models. - 3) Translation into implementation and deployment sets and notations to evaluate the consistency and completeness and semantic balance between information in the sets. - 4) Analysis of changes between the current version of the design model and previous versions. - 5) Subjective review of other dimensions of quality.
+1) Analysis of the internal consistency and quality of the design model.

+2) Analysis of consistency with the requirements models.

+3) Translation into implementation and deployment sets and notations to evaluate the consistency and completeness and semantic balance between information in the sets.

+4) Analysis of changes between the current version of the design model and previous versions.